-The restaurants will offer a range of cuisines from the Levant, Thailand, Mexico, Uruguay and USA, among others, and will be obliged to comply with the Green Restaurant Certification standards.
+Six restaurants offer a range of cuisines and are obliged to comply with the Green Restaurant Certification standards.

 The Sustainable Plaza offices have attracted many reputed organisations and businesses, including the Emirates Wildlife Society/World Wide Fund (WWF).

-The Diamond Visitor Centre will organise tours of the City, and sell environmental products such as up-cycled apparel.
+The Diamond Visitor Centre organises tours of the City, and sells environmental products such as up-cycled apparel.
 The courtyard area between the five buildings provides a suitable location for outdoor markets and stalls, which will encourage a market-style ambiance for shopping and relaxing.